Webinars

 Book Café is an open space for ASPE and Non-ASPE members to unite for camaraderie and the love of books.
 Our aims are simple: promote lifelong learning, build relationships, and have fun!

-Mark your calendars, read ahead (optional), and JOIN US for the first (of 3) exploratory discussions on the theme of Professional Resilience.
-For this event, we’ll be unpacking the book Essentialism; the Disciplined Pursuit of Less by Greg McKeown.
+Mark your calendars, read ahead (optional), and JOIN US for the first (of three) exploratory discussions on the theme of Professional Resilience.
+For this event, we’ll be unpacking the book Essentialism: The Disciplined Pursuit of Less by Greg McKeown.
 As simulation grows/expands, and budgetary belts tighten, it’s increasingly important that we pare away the distractions and drill down on what’s mission-critical for the benefit of our learners, our teams, and our own sanity.☺ As the author insists, “Only once we discern what is absolutely essential… can we make our highest possible contribution towards the things that truly matter.”

 Pro tip: For a real treat, check out the audiobook edition read by the author.